MIDFIELDR/midfieldr/docs/reference/data_sufficiency.md

 # Determine data sufficiency

-To a data frame keyed by student ID, add a column indicating that an institution's data range is sufficient to reliably assess a student's program completion.
-Columns of supporting information are also added.
-Columns not related to the task are dropped.
+For each student in a data frame, determine whether or not their record lies sufficiently within their institution's data range to unambiguously assess their completion status and if so include them in the study population.
+Label each row with this *data sufficiency* result (include or exclude) and add columns that support the findings.

 ## Usage